Production Coordinators

 Bilingual Coordination

-Our coordinators bridge communication between global crews and local Mandarin-speaking vendors, authorities, and crew.
-Fluent bilingual planning eliminates miscommunication and keeps your Chinese production running smoothly.
+Our coordinators bridge global crews and local Mandarin-speaking vendors, authorities, and crew.
+Fluent bilingual planning clears up miscommunication and keeps your Chinese shoot running smoothly.

 04.